 I am a Professor of Politics and, by courtesy, Russian and Slavic Studies, and an affiliated Professor of Data Science at New York University with an affiliate appointment at NYU-Abu Dhabi.
 I am a Co-PI of the NYU Social Media and Political Participation laboratory (SMaPP), a Co-Author of the award winning politics and policy blog The Monkey Cage at The Washington Post, and the Co-Editor of the Journal of Experimental Political Science (you can submit a manuscript here).
 I am also the director of graduate placement for the Ph.D. program in NYU’s Politics Department, as well as on the Advisory Board for NYU’s Jordan Center for Advanced Study of Russia.
 In 2006, I became the first scholar of post-communist politics to be awarded the Emerging Scholar Award for the top scholar in the field of Elections, Public Opinion, and Voting Behavior within 10 years of the doctorate, and in 2012 I was part of an interdisciplinary four-person team of NYU faculty to win one the National Science Foundation’s inaugural INSPIRE grants.

 My major field is comparative politics with an emphasis on mass politics, including elections and voting, the development of partisan attachment, public opinion formation, and political protest, as well as how social media usage affects all of these types of political behavior.
 My primary regional specialization is in Eastern Europe and the former Soviet Union.
 I am now also spending a lot of time working on the studying the relationship between social media and political participation.

 Pop-Eleches, on the effect of the legacies of communism on attitudes towards political and economic issues among post-communist citizens.
 Tentatively titled Communism’s Shadow: Historical Legacies and Contemporary Political Attitudes, the book will be published by in Princeton University Press’s new Studies in Political Behavior series in the spring of 2017.
 A working draft of the manuscript is available upon request.
-You can also download a more concise conference paper version of the manuscript that introduces the main arguments, methods, and provides results from one of the five empirical chapters.
+You can also download a conference paper version of the manuscript that introduces the main arguments, methods, and provides results from one of the five empirical chapters.